Using 5 ‘D’ Words to Make Time to Measure What Mattersby Stacey Barr |

 If you don’t have time to measure what matters, poor performance will continue to use up more of your time.
-Here are 5 strategies to break the cycle.
+Here are 5 strategies to give a higher priority to measurement.

 “no time to measure performance :)”

 Not having the time to measure performance raises a big red flag.
-It says that running around doing too many things is more important than finding out the right things to do.
+It says that filling your schedule with too many things and things that are inefficient is more important than finding out the right things to do and doing them well.

 The real reason we don’t take time to measure what matters is that we have submitted to waste in our ways of getting things done.
 Waste breeds like bunnies if you leave it unchecked.